FREE Case Evaluation: 1-800-375-6160

 Eligibility for Victims and Legal Procedures

 A person may be eligible to file a 3M Earplug Lawsuit if they are a current or former U.S. military service member who used 3M’s dual-ended Combat Arms Earplugs (Version 2) between 2003 and 2015 and have since experienced hearing loss, tinnitus, or other auditory issues.
-The lawsuit is generally open to veterans and active-duty military personnel who can demonstrate that their auditory impairments are linked to using these specific earplugs during their service.

 Am I Eligible to File a 3M Earplug Lawsuit?